 Section 21 notices can currently be issued at any time after a fixed-term tenancy has ended (if there’s a written contract) or for periodic tenancies (without a fixed end date) so long as the tenants are given at least 2 months’ notice to leave the property.

 Labour’s planned reforms are particularly pro-tenant.
-By abolishing Section 21 notices, they aim to address concerns that tenants can be evicted at any time outside of a fixed term and be made homeless, which has previously prevented some tenants from reporting disrepair or other issues to their landlord for fear of eviction.
+By abolishing Section 21 notices, they aim to address concerns that tenants can be evicted at any time outside of a fixed term and made homeless.
+This has previously prevented some tenants from reporting disrepair or other issues to their landlords for fear of eviction.
 The abolition of Section 21 will give renters more security and will likely result in longer tenancies.

 For landlords, longer tenancies could mean reduced tenant turnover and a more stable rental income.
 However, some landlords are worried about losing control over their properties and facing difficulties in removing problematic tenants.

-It’s worth noting, however, that while Labour plan to put an end to no-fault evictions, they haven’t announced any plans to abolish Section 8 evictions, which allow landlords to evict tenants on 17 different Grounds for Possession.
-These include: the landlord needing to move back into the property; the landlord needing to redevelop all or part of the property; rent arrears of at least eight weeks/two months; and breaches to the tenancy agreement.
+While Labour plans to end no-fault evictions, they are not abolishing Section 8 evictions, which currently allow landlords to evict tenants on 17 different Grounds for Possession.
+These include the landlord needing to move back into the property, the landlord needing to redevelop all or part of the property, rent arrears of at least eight weeks/two months, and breaches of the tenancy agreement.

-This should provide landlords with some peace of mind as they’ll still be able to evict problematic tenants.
+This should provide landlords with some peace of mind that they’ll still be able to evict tenants if they display antisocial behaviour or if they wish to sell or repossess the property for personal use.
 However, they’ll need to go through the courts to do this if the tenants refuse to leave after being served an eviction notice.
-We should wait and see whether Labour adds any new Grounds for Possession to Section 8 in wake of abolishing Section 21, e.g. if a landlord wishes to sell their property.

 Introduce rent stabilisation measures